 The news for European producers – and indeed their international co-production partners – is that the rules governing film funding are about to change – again.
-The European Audiovisual Observatory, part of the Council of Europe, has announced that its annual Cannes workshop will focus this year on the current discussions on film funding rules in Europe.
+The European Audiovisual Observatory, part of the Council of Europe, has announced that its annual Cannes workshop will focus this year on the current discussions on European rules for film funding.

 Levelling the playing field?